trsctr/trsctr/README.md

 In addition to development, I have a strong interest in integrating sound and technology, having worked on a variety of audio-related projects.
 This blend of creativity and technical expertise drives my work, whether it's designing interactive experiences or diving deep into complex software development challenges.
 If I am not working on programming related projects, it's highly likely I'm creating music and/or audiovisual art, and I hope to combine my new programming skills with my creative work.

-### Current tools include:
+### Current tools and skills include:
 - C, C++, TypeScript, JavaScript, Python, GLSL
-- React, Node.js, Three.js
+- React, Node.js, Three.js, Storybook, SFML

 Feel free to explore my work, and let's connect!